KarrLab/intro_to_wc_modeling/docs/glossary.rst

         *See also:* :term:`simplified molecular-input line-entry system (SMILES)`

+    Minimum Information About a Simulation Experiment (MIASE) Standard for the minimum metadata that should be recorded about a simulation experiment :cite:`waltemath2011minimum`.

     multi-algorithmic simulation
         A simulation in which multiple submodels are simultaneously simulated using different simulation algorithms such as ODE integration, SSA, and FBA :cite:`takahashi2004multi`.
 Multi-algorithmic simulations are frequently used to simultaneously simulate both well-characterized pathways with fine-grained simulation algorithms and poorly-characterized pathways with coarse-grained simulation algorithms.

     model calibration
         The process of determining the parameters values of models, typically by numerically minimizing the distance between model predictions and experimental observations.

+    model organism database
+        A database that contains integrated experimental information about a single species.

+        *See also:* :term:`pathway/genome database (PGDB)`

     model reduction
         The process of reducing a model to reduced model.